interledger-deprecated/tutorials/paid-api/index.md

 ## Buy a letter from the Letter Shop

-An example of an Interledger-compatible paid API, that accept testnet payments, is https://letter-shop-testnet.herokuapp.com/.
+An example of an Interledger-compatible paid API, that accepts testnet payments, is https://letter-shop-testnet.herokuapp.com/.
-To buy a letter from this lettershop, while you have moneyd running on your laptop, in a different terminal window run:
+To buy a letter from this lettershop, while you have moneyd running on your laptop, in a different terminal window, run:

 ```sh
 npm install -g ilp-curl